As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 However, for certain types of plants, you can use their ability to form adventitious roots to your advantage, growing healthier seedlings and more robust, productive, and resilient plants…

 Two of our favorite plants that form adventitious roots are tomatillos and tomatoes.
-Notice those nice fuzzy stems?
+Notice those nice fuzzy stems in the above picture?
 Each one of those little “fuzzies” has the potential to be a root.

-This feature comes in handy at two stages when you’re growing either of these plants:
+This feature comes in handy at two stages when you’re growing tomatoes and tomatillos:

 1. Potting up seedlings.

 We often start our seeds in Ladbrooke soil blocks or small cells to conserve space.
 This means we have to “pot up” the seedlings into larger containers about 4 weeks after they’ve germinated so they don’t get too root bound.